mirayatech/codesphere-test/README.md

 I began by building the UI, starting with the table and manually adding some table data elements.
 Following this, I added styling to enhance the appearance.

-Next, I developed the modal and, after completing both the modal and workspace-table components, implemented functionality that allows users to create new workspaces.
+Next, I developed the modal and implemented functionality that allows users to create new workspaces after completing both the modal and workspace-table components.

 Afterward, I made sure the user had the ability to delete workspaces.